abgox/PSCompletions/README.md

         -   Special case: `abc(a)`, it means that you need to download it by `psc add abc`, but by default `a` is used instead of `abc` to trigger the completion.
     -   **`Language`**: Supported Languages, and Translation Progress.
         -   The translation progress is compared to `en-US`
-        -   If it is greater than `100%`, it means that the current language has some redundant completion items and should be cleaned.
     -   **`Description`**: Command Description.

 |Completion|Language|Description|